VikkMoor/DotnetLec3/README.md

 # DotnetLec3
-One: string Meth example + multiplication table;
+One: example with string Method + multiplication table.

-Two: work with text, string Replace;
+Two: work with text, using "string Replace".

-3rd & 4th: sorting array a little.
+3rd & 4th: sorting array a lil.